 7. Natural gas service is shut off by the gas company before fumigation.
 Normally, our company schedules gas shut off for our customers.
 In addition, unless otherwise advised, all customers must schedule their own gas restoration appointment.

 8. Remove all baby mattresses and change stations.
 Remove all plastic covers enveloping other mattresses.
 Leave all drawers, cabinets and storage areas slightly open.
 Clear away storage or items from windows to allow access.

 9. Remove all valuables from the property.
 We do not provide on-site security.
 As such, neither the prime contractor nor our company shall be responsible for any loss or damage due to burglary, theft, vandalism, or other acts of third parties.
 Windows must be left open to allow proper ventilation of your property.
 We take measures to deter access: however, these measures will not prevent unlawful entry by determined criminals.
 We encourage you to consider contracting on-site security for further peace of mind during the process.

 10. Retract all awnings.
 Where practical remove all obstructive articles, such as antenna guide wires, satellite dishes or weather vanes.

 11. Obtain written authorization from your neighbor(s) if tenting will require entrance/access into your neighbor’s yard.

-12. Windows must be left open a minimum of 3 inches during the fumigation.
+12. Operable windows must be left open a minimum of 3 inches during fumigation.
+Windows that can’t be accessed and opened by ordinary means (without moving furniture, removing nails, or cutting a paint seal) can remain closed.
 Under most circumstances, ground floor windows on multi-story structures can also be left closed.
 We recommend installing window locks or dowels to prevent windows from opening more than 3 inches.

 Terms, Conditions, and Liabilities